fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.14.

-Create a new Create React App with TypeScript, setup linting using eslint.
+Create a new Create React App with TypeScript, setup esint for the project similarly that we just did.

 This exercise is similar to the one you have already done in [Part 1](/en/part1/javascript#exercises-1-3-1-5) of the course, but with TypeScript added and some tweaks.
-Start off by modifying the contents of _index.tsx_ to the following:
+Start off by modifying the contents of <i>index.tsx</i> to the following:

 ```jsx
 import React from "react";